 Gradually increase the length of your walks until you hit the 60-minute mark.
-Always be sure to warm up for at least the first five minutes and cool down the final five.
+Be sure to warm up for at least the first five minutes and cool down the final five.

 For weight control or fat burning, you'll not only need to increase how long you walk, but the intensity of your walking has to go up as well.
 Try and get your heart rate up to 60 or 70 percent of your MHR (maximum heart rate) for at least two-thirds of the walk.
 Walking at this brisker pace burns more calories and forces your body to use some of your fat for energy.